JoshuaLennox/CybersecWeek13HW/README.md

 - Metricbeat (Optional - Completed)

 These Beats allow us to collect the following information from each machine:
-- Filebeat - Quote "Filebeat is a lightweight shipper for forwarding and centralizing log data.
-Installed as an agent on your servers, Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing."
+- Filebeat - a program that forwards log data from the machine its installed on to Elasticsearch for compiling of the log data.
+See below for examples of what log data filebeat can manage.
    - MySQL, Microsoft Azure web server logs, Apache.

-- Metricbeat - Quote "Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.
-Metricbeat helps you monitor your servers by collecting metrics from the system and services running on the server, such as: Apache."
+- Metricbeat - a program that forwards metric data from services and systems running on a server to Elasticsearch for compiling of the metric data.
+See below for examples of what metric data metricbeat can manage
    - Machine statistics logs, Network statistics logs

 ### Using the Playbook